Creating a Pet Sitting Contract — Everything You Need To Include

 The last major piece of your pet sitting contract is the payment authorization form.
-On this form, you should provide clear instructions to your clients on how they can pay their invoices.
+In this form, you should provide clear instructions to your clients on how they can pay their invoices.
 If you require a credit card on file and if you will be charging that card for the client - you should be very clear in explaining this process to your client.

 Executing the Contract

 After having your attorney help you finalize your pet sitting contract, you now need to come up with a way for your customers to sign the agreement.
-Time To Pet provides a very simple, easy way for our customers to add their agreements and capture e-signature on these agreements.
-This is called the Portal Policy and after enabling the policy and adding your agreement, you can require all new customers to review and e-sign the document.
+Time To Pet provides a very simple, easy way for our customers to add their contracts and capture e-signature on these agreements.
+This is called the Portal Policy, and after enabling the policy and adding your agreement, you can require all new customers to review and e-sign the document.
 You can also require all existing clients to review and e-sign the document.
 If you make any changes to the agreement, you can choose whether or not you want your customers to re-sign the agreement too.
 If you ever need to print the agreement, you can also download a PDF for each customer that has signed the contract.

 Regardless of how you capture signatures, it's most important to ensure that all clients have agreed to your terms and signed your contract.
 As a reminder - the pet sitting contract is an incredibly important part of your pet sitting or dog walking business.
-It is designed to help protect you, your team and your business in cases of emergencies or any issues that may come up in running your business.
+It is designed to help protect you, your team, and your business in cases of emergencies or any issues that may come up in running your business.
 As with any legal document - get legal advice and have an attorney help you create and review your contract before having clients sign it.